matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Merge small, frequent PRs instead of massive ones.
 - Validate product ideas early using MVPs and feature flags.

+The DORA findings strongly support this Lean principle: keeping work small and continuously integrated leads to faster feedback, lower risk, and shorter lead times for changes — hallmarks of high-performing teams.

 ## 3. Motion (Dōsa)

 Motion waste in manufacturing is unnecessary movement.
 In software, it’s repetitive setup steps, manual deployments, inconsistent environments, or inefficient tooling.